 A previous post about Mount Erie can be found here.

-I started adding the keyword “caught” to photographs in Lightroom so I could gather them together.
+I started adding the keyword “caught” to these photographs in Lightroom so I could gather them together.
 Here’s a selection that spans eleven years and two continents.

 When we think of beaches and dunes we usually picture a seashore, probably by the ocean.
 But just over the bridge from my home there’s a breathtaking stretch of beach backed by sand dunes and a narrow strip of forest.
 Walking along that beach feels a lot like being at the ocean, so much so that you might not guess it’s 90 miles away.
 Masses of cold, Pacific water funnel down the Strait of Juan de Fuca twice a day, creating a rich maritime ecosystem.
 Luckily for the plants, animals and humans that pass through this particular spot, a state park was established here almost a hundred years ago, protecting this unusual habitat on the northwest corner of Whidbey Island.
 Whenever I want to walk along a beach and listen to waves lapping at my feet, this is where I go.